 1. Bay leaf oil encourages muscular relaxation

 Above all, this oil is a powerful muscle relaxant.
-Its vasoconstrictor action encourages the contraction as well as the relaxation of the nerve impulse, and it even regulates blood circulation.
+Its vasoconstrictor action encourages the contraction and the relaxation of the nerve impulse.
+Furthermore, it even regulates blood circulation.

 - Because of this, bay leaf oil is very useful for headaches or migraines.

-When you catch the flu or a cold, make yourself a bay leaf oil vapor or moist heating pad with this great chest remedy.
+When you catch the flu or a cold, inhale steam with bay leaf oil or put some on a moist heating pad.

-- First, bay leaf oil helps reduce infections associated with colds.
+- Bay leaf oil helps reduce infections associated with colds.

-- In addition, it helps regulate body temperatures that go up and down with fevers and boosts sweating during those periods.
+- In addition, it helps regulate fluctuating body temperatures common with fevers and boosts sweating.

 3. It’s a good antibiotic